 A monumental arch built by the Athenians to honour the Greek-loving Roman emperor.

-A recent addition to the city, this once-forgotten modest statue is dedicated to the ‘greatest Greek of all times’.
+A recent addition to the city, this modest statue is dedicated to the ‘greatest Greek of all times’.
 It will give us the chance to talk about Alexander from Macedonia and the country that is wrongfully using the name of his birthplace now...

 Once the biggest building in Athens 1,900 years ago, the temple of the king of the Gods originally had over 100 Corinthian columns.